andre26z/acuvity/README.md

 ## Architecture and Implementation Documentation

 ### Project Overview
-This application is designed to visualize and analyze large-scale network data containing up to 100k connections between nodes, with each connection carrying multiple metrics.
-The solution provides an interactive graph visualization alongside detailed data browsing capabilities.
+This application is designed to visualize and analyze large-scale network data with up to 100,000 connections between nodes, each carrying multiple metrics.
+The solution offers an interactive graph visualization alongside a detailed data browsing experience.

+After exploring libraries like Chart.js, D3, and Vis.js, I chose Sigma.js due to its lightweight nature and capability to handle larger datasets.
+However, no library available on the internet can truly render 100,000 nodes without impacting optimization and site performance.
+For this reason, I opted to demonstrate the concept figuratively within my data browser component, showing how I would efficiently handle and display a list with over 100,000 items to meet the task requirements without compromising user experience.

 ### Key Features

+#### Used Libraries

+## 1. Sigma.js (`@react-sigma/core`, `sigma`)
+* Sigma.js is used as the primary library for rendering interactive graph visualizations, chosen for its efficiency with larger datasets
+* Plugins from Sigma.js provide additional layout and rendering optimizations essential for high-node-count graphs

+## 2. Graphology (`graphology`, `graphology-layout-forceatlas2`)
+* Graphology is a graph library that integrates well with Sigma.js, providing tools for managing graph data and layouts
+* The ForceAtlas2 plugin enables efficient and attractive layouts, even with high-density node clusters

+## 3. React and Associated Libraries (`react`, `react-dom`, `@types/react`, `@types/react-dom`, `@testing-library/react`)
+* React serves as the primary framework for building the user interface, allowing for modular, reusable components
+* Associated libraries support type definitions, testing utilities, and rendering optimizations

+## 4. Bootstrap (`bootstrap`)
+* Bootstrap provides responsive layout utilities and a consistent design foundation, ensuring a clean and adaptable UI across devices

 #### 1. Graph Visualization Component
 - **Implementation**: Using Sigma.js for efficient graph rendering